Moddable-OpenSource/moddable/documentation/xs/preload.md

 Not all modules can be preloaded because not all operations may be performed on the build machine - for example, initializing a Digital pin or connecting to a Wi-FI network.
 Most of the modules in the Moddable SDK are designed and implemented to support preloading.
 This  document explains more about the preload feature of XS, how to use it in your projects, and how to apply it to your own modules.

 ## Specifying Modules to Preload
 A project's build manifest, usually a file named `manifest.json`, lists the modules to include together with [many other options](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/tools/manifest.md).
-A list of modules to preload is one optional parts of the manifest.
+A list of modules to preload is one optional part of the manifest.

 	"modules": {
 		"*": [